-Your head (10-14 lbs.) rests on a 2 oz. bone at the top of your neck called the atlas.
+Your head (10-14 lbs.) rests on a 2 oz. the bone at the top of your neck called the atlas.
 Wherever your atlas moves, your head moves with it.
-If this top bone in your neck has shifted out of position ever so slightly, no more than the thickness of a fingernail, it can move your head off center.
-In an effort to keep your head over the center of the neck, you spine and pelvis will twist, pulling one hip up and one leg with it.
+If this top bone in your neck has shifted out of position ever so slightly, no more than the thickness of a fingernail, it can move your head off-center.
+In an effort to keep your head over the center of the neck, your spine and pelvis will twist, pulling one hip up and one leg with it.
 You are now walking around on one leg that is shorter than the other.

 Chiropractic focuses on a specific condition that robs the body of normal nerve impulses.
 This condition is called spinal subluxation.
-The subluxation is defined as an abnormal positioning and/or mechanical function of the spine that interferes with the normal function of the nervous system.
+Subluxation is defined as an abnormal positioning and/or mechanical function of the spine that interferes with the normal function of the nervous system.